The mind once enlightened cannot again become dark.

 (I previously came across a syllabic alphabet when I was teaching in the Eastern Arctic forty odd years ago.
 Inuktitut, the language of the Canadian Inuit or Eskimos as they used to be called, is written using syllabics).

 The Burmese alphabet consists of 33 letters and twelve vowels.
 It is written left to right and no spaces are required between words.
 It is a tonal language and diacritical marks are used in the written language.
+Here are the numbers written in Myanmar.

 And here is a short video that demonstrates the shapes of the letters with their sounds.